 1. Delays due to floods, tornadoes, lightning strikes, earthquakes, or other cataclysmic phenomena of nature.

-2. Delays due to weather as specified in .
+2. Delays due to weather as specified in 108.06.C.

-3. Extraordinary delays in material deliveries the Contractor or its suppliers cannot foresee or avoid resulting from freight embargoes, government acts, or area-wide material shortages.
-Delays due to the Contractor’s, subcontractor’s, or supplier’s insolvency or mismanagement are not excusable.
+3. Extraordinary delays in material deliveries the DBT or its suppliers cannot foresee or avoid resulting from freight embargoes, government acts, or area-wide material shortages.
+Delays due to the Contractor’s, subcontractor’s, Designer’s subconsultant, or supplier’s insolvency or mismanagement are not excusable.

 4. Delays due to civil disturbances.